Zen Meditation Instruction for Newcomers

-ZCLA is committed to offering meditation instruction to all who enter the temple gate, as we have done for almost 40 years.
-Our introductory Zen practice program includes beginning meditation instruction (ZP 1 and ZP 2), a full day of practice at ZCLA (ZP 3), and Tangaryo, an important step to becoming a formal member of the Center.
+Zen Center of Los Angeles is committed to offering meditation instruction to all who enter the temple gate, as we have done for almost 48 years.
+Our introductory Zen practice program includes (1) an Introduction to Zen Meditation, and (2) a Practice Day at ZCLA which includes a Day of Reflection on one of the Zen Bodhisattva Precepts.

 For Zendo (meditation hall) guidelines click here.